PTac-h/PTac-h/README.md

 I spend a lot of time coding and working on small projects like video games, mods, and weird simulations.

 # Last Projects :
+  - ## NeuralNet : a simple neural network implementation in pure python

   - ## compute shader based LENIA simulation :
   uploading soon...